Last Updated on February 6, 2023

 Also, since I often cook, I can save more on food allowance instead of eating out.
 I also can control what comes into my food.

-Another thing, because I maintain a certain fitness level, I don’t get out of shape.
+Another thing is because I maintain a certain fitness level, I don’t get out of shape.
 This is also one reason why I have firm control over my wardrobe.

 Since I don’t have to adjust my clothes size, I don’t need to buy new clothes, which is a considerable saving if you add them up.